treydock/puppet-dynamic_hosts/README.md

           - ip: '1.1.1.10'
             network: '127.0.0.0'

-In the example above 'Client1' would be assigned this host entry
+In the example above *Client1* would be assigned this host entry

     192.168.2.10  automount-nfs-home.local

 'Client2' would be assigned this host entry

     1.1.1.10 automount-nfs-home.local

+## Limitations

+This module has been built on and tested against Puppet 2.7 and higher.

+This module has been tested on:

+* CentOS 5/6
+* Scientific Linux 5/6

 ## Development